What are some common employment struggles that newcomers face?

 Not-for-profit organization, conducts and shares research to promote, protect and improve the health and safety of workers in Canada.

 Free advice on filing complaints and representation at mediations and hearings before the OLRB.
+You can visit their website to see their contact information.

 The OHRC works to promote, protect and advance human rights through research, public education, targeted legal action and policy development.